NetworkBlockDevice/nbd/doc/proto.md

   of type `NBD_REPLY_TYPE_BLOCK_STATUS`.

-A client MUST NOT use `NBD_CMD_BLOCK_STATUS` unless it selected a nonzero number of metadata contexts during negotiation.
-Servers SHOULD reply to clients doing so anyway with `EINVAL`.
+A client MUST NOT use `NBD_CMD_BLOCK_STATUS` unless it selected a non-zero number of metadata contexts during negotiation.
+Servers SHOULD reply to clients sending `NBD_CMD_BLOCK_STATUS without selecting metadata contexts with `EINVAL`.

-The reply to the `NBD_CMD_BLOCK_STATUS` request MUST be sent by a structured reply; this implies that in order to use metadata querying, structured replies MUST be negotiated first.
+The reply to the `NBD_CMD_BLOCK_STATUS` request MUST be sent as a structured reply; this implies that in order to use metadata querying, structured replies MUST be negotiated first.

+Metadata contexts are identified by their names.
+The name MUST consist of a namespace, followed by a colon, followed by a leaf-name.
+The namespace and the leaf-name must each consist entirely of printable non-whitespace UTF-8 characters other than colons, and be non-empty.
+The entire name (namespace, colon and leaf-name) MUST NOT exceed 255 bytes (and therefore botht he namespace and leaf-name are guaranteed to be smaller than 255 bytes).

+Namespaces MUST be consist of one of the following:
+- `base`, for metadata contexts defined by this document;
+- `nbd-server`, for metadata contexts defined by the implementation that accompanies this document (none currently);
+- `x-*`, where `*` can be replaced by any random string not containing colons, for local experiments.
+This SHOULD NOT be used by metadata contexts that are expected to be widely used.
+- A third-party namespace from the list below.

+Third-party implementations can register additional namespaces by simple request to the mailing-list.
+The following additional third-party namespaces are currently registered:
+* (none)

 This standard defines exactly one metadata context; it is called `base:allocation`, and it provides information on the basic allocation